RahulJha11/product-review-sentiment/README.md

-# Text Extraction and Sentiment Analysis API with Observability
+# Information extraction from Product-Review-Texts and Sentiment Analysis API with Observability

 This repository features a project that employs the Anthropic Sonnet 3.5 LLMM to extract key-value pairs from text and assess the sentiment of the text.
 The application utilizes FastAPI for API development and integrates a complete observability stack comprising OpenTelemetry, Grafana, Tempo, and Loki.

+## About the Project

+The goal of this research is to examine product reviews.
+It offers the ability to perform sentiment analysis to the reviews and extract important information (key-value pairs).
+Input to the FastAPI endpoint can be either a CSV file (for batch reviews) or a string (for single reviews).
+Effective sentiment analysis and relevant information extraction are the primary objectives.

 ## Features

-- **Key-Value Extraction**: automatically extracts structured information from unstructured text inputs.
+- **Information Extraction**: Automatically extracts structured information from unstructured text inputs.
 - **Sentiment Analysis**: Analyzes the sentiment (positive, negative, or neutral) of the provided text.
 - **FastAPI Endpoint**: Provides a RESTful interface for easy integration.
 - **Observability**: